About the VCE

 - 2 VCE VM Personal Development Skills units

-- 2 VET credits at Certificate II level or above (students may accrue two units of credit following the completion of UoCs to the total of 180 nominal hours drawn from multiple VET qualifications).
+- 2 VET credits at Certificate II level or above (students may accrue 2 units of credit following the completion of units of competency [UoCs] to the total of 180 nominal hours drawn from multiple VET courses).

 In addition to their Unit 3–4 sequence from the English group, students must complete a minimum of 3 other Unit 3–4 sequences as part of their program.